sdan/ichibot/README.md

 ______________________________________________________________________________________________

-# Compile yourself manually  (skip if you downloaded the ready to go apps)
+# Compile yourself manually  (skip to API Credentials if you downloaded the ready to go apps above)

 Steps are tested on Ubuntu 18.04 and Ubuntu 20.04 and MacOS 10.15.6.
 Most have got it to work on Windows also.